dotenvx/dotenvx.github.io/blog/_posts/2024-07-11-feature-complete.md

 ---

 P.S.
-You can [follow progress on dotenvx pro here](https://github.com/dotenvx/dotenvx/issues/259).
+You can [follow progress on dotenvx-pro here](https://github.com/dotenvx/dotenvx/issues/259).